larsonaj/airflow-sandbox/README.md

     dag=dag
 )
 ```
-- This task runs `command` in our container to pass the previous file to our `feature_engineering.py` script.
+- This task runs `command` in our container to pass the previous file to our `feature_engineering.py` script before some processing takes place there.

 Next we have `training`: